Nicoman55/NicElectricityLamps/README.md

 ## Installation

-1. Download the mod
+1. Download the latest release `ElectricityLamps.zip`
-2. Copy the mod folder into your `7 Days To Die\Mods\` directory
+2. Unpack ElectricityLamps.zip into your `7 Days To Die\Mods\` directory
 3. The folder structure should look like:
 ```
 Mods\